-The DPhil in Archaeology provides students with the opportunity to pursue substantial independent research on their own, over a wide range of periods and subjects, including British, European, African, and Asian archaeology, and in theoretical aspects of the discipline.
+The DPhil in Archaeology provides students with the opportunity to pursue substantial independent research across a wide range of periods and subjects, including British, European, African, and Asian archaeology, and in theoretical aspects of the discipline.

 The DPhil is a full-time degree that is examined only by thesis and there is no formal course of instruction.
-Students are encouraged to develop their own topic under their own research project under the guidance of their supervisors, who are experts in their field of research.
-Projects which cross disciplinary boundaries, for example in archaeological science or cultural heritage, are welcome.
-Suggested projects and recently completed DPhil projects are listed on the School website.
+Applicants are encouraged to contact prospective supervisors, academics in the School of Archaeology, that share similar research interests so that they can discuss project ideas and get advice.
+Projects which cross disciplinary boundaries, for example in archaeological science or cultural heritage, are also welcome.
+Recently completed DPhil projects are listed on the School website.

-You are also encouraged to attend lectures and participate in research seminars, particularly the numerous and wide-ranging weekly seminar series organised within the cutting-edge research groups; these also often provide opportunities for you to present your own work.
-You are strongly encouraged to undertake fieldwork, which, if appropriate, can often be in relation to one of the department's projects.
+There are no specific taught elements although students are encouraged to attend lectures and participate in research seminars, particularly the skills seminars and some of those in the wide-ranging weekly seminar series organised within the research groups.
+These also provide opportunities for students to present their work.
+Students are encouraged to undertake fieldwork, which, if appropriate, can often be in relation to one of the department's projects.

 For this course, the allocation of graduate supervision is the responsibility of the School of Archaeology and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the School of Archaeology.